TPopovich/LoL-a/hints/promo_for_course_on_windows/HOWTO_use_robocopy_MOT_to_local_cache_eventual_consistency_to_shared_drive_proposed.md

 the fresh copy to work the next work week!

 Robocopy has many other flags for a number of practical things that you deal with on windows.
+Its main claim to fame is retrying failed copies ...  and doing various mirror copy jobs.

 ## Tools